-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment - You have the option of getting these services through an inperson visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients certain rural areas or other places approved by Medicare. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office v Covered services include: isits Medically-necessary medical care or surgery services fur in a physician's office, certified ambulatory surgical cent hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCI specialist, if your doctor orders it to see if you need medi treatment You have the option of getting these services through person visit or by telehealth.
+If you choose to get one ter,coinsurance, copayment, or deductible forPORMedicare-coveredPCP office services.an in-There is \$0 per visit services by telehealth, you must use a network provide offers the service by telehealth.
+Some telehealth services including consultation, diagnos treatment by a physician or practitioner, for patients certa areas or other places approved by Medicare. er who specialist Services (excluding is, and Psychiatric ain rural Services).
+Telehealth services for monthly end-stage renal disease-renal visits for home dialysis members in a hospital-based or c access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptom ritical Prior Authorization Rules apply. stroke, regardless of your location Telehealth services for members with a substance use dis or co-occurring mental health disorder, regardless of thei location Telehealth services for diagnosis, evaluation, and treatment r You have an in-person visit every 12 months while read You have an in-person visit every 12 months while read 7our these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by I Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past and The check-in doesn't lead to an office visit within 24 I the soonest available appointment -